When you combine a Boston Terrier with a Cocker Spaniel, you end up with a designer dog breed that goes by the name the Boston Spaniel.

 - Tends to bark a lot.

-- Doesn’t like to be left alone.
+- It doesn’t like to be left alone.

 - Minimal amounts of shedding.